rawfurrahman1423/Java/blog/blog2.md

 	}
 }
 ```

 The code Above creates a class called `YourName`. the rest of the code runs
 inside of the class, including the `System.out.println("rawfur");` which
 displays `YourName` or what ever is written in the parenthesis.

-Instead of just printing a name, you can also store variables.

 ```
 //Setting values for integer, boolean, and char variables